modio/modio-haxe-legacy/README.md

 * The `NDLLs/` directory, again, place the corresponding `.ndll` next to your executable.
 * The `ModioWrapper.hx` file, import it in your Haxe project/

 Once this is done, you can call all the static functions under the `ModioWrapper` class.
-See the [Main.hx](https://github.com/Turupawn/modioHaxe/blob/master/src/Main.hx) for details.
+See the [Main.hx](https://github.com/Turupawn/modioHaxe/blob/master/src/Main.hx) example for details and the [wiki](https://github.com/Turupawn/modioHaxe/wiki) for the list of implemented functions so far.

 # Building the NDLL